 As a manager, you know how to promote your products.
-In a tight labor market, it may help you to view your job postings in the same way.
+In a tough labor market, it may help you to view your job postings in the same way.
 Think of candidates as clients whose journey must be moved from awareness to consideration to loyalty — that is, being happy and engaged employees.
 Each step of that journey deserves consideration.

-The first thing to revamp is awareness.
+In a tough labor market, the first thing to revamp is awareness.
 Job seekers can’t apply for your job if they don’t know it’s there.
 Where can you engage with them?

 - Look at TikTok and Instagram.
 Even without a resume or an applicant-tracking system, you’ll notice standout candidates.